Kim Wilde

-Kim Wilde (born Kim Smith, 18 November 1960) is an English pop singer, DJ and television presenter.
-She first saw success in 1981 with her debut single "Kids in America", which peaked at No. 2 in the UK.
+Kim Wilde (born Kim Smith, 18 November 1960) is an English pop singer.
+She first gained success in 1981 with her debut single "Kids in America", which peaked at no. 2 in the UK.
 In 1983, she received the Brit Award for Best British Female solo artist.
-In 1986, she had a UK No. 2 hit with a reworked version of the Supremes' song "You Keep Me Hangin' On", which also topped the US Billboard Hot 100 in 1987.
-Between 1981 and 1996, she had 25 singles that charted within the Top 50 of the UK Singles Chart.
-Her other hits include "Chequered Love" (1981), "You Came" (1988), and "Never Trust a Stranger" (1988).
-In 2003, she collaborated with Nena on the song "Anyplace, Anywhere, Anytime", which topped the Dutch charts.
+In 1986, she had a UK no. 2 hit with a reworked version of the Supremes' song "You Keep Me Hangin' On", which also topped the US Billboard Hot 100 in 1987.
+Between 1981 and 1996, she had 25 singles that charted within the Top 50 of the UK singles chart.
+Her other hits include "Chequered Love" (1981), "You Came" (1988) and "Never Trust a Stranger" (1988).
+In 2003, she collaborated with Nena on the song "Anyplace, Anywhere, Anytime", which topped the Dutch and Austrian charts.

 She holds the record for being the most-charted British female solo act of the 1980s, with seventeen UK Top 40 hit singles.
 Starting in 1998, while still active in music, she has branched into an alternative career as a landscape gardener, which has included presenting gardening shows on the BBC and Channel 4.
-In 2005, she won a Gold award for her courtyard garden at the Royal Horticultural Society’s Chelsea Flower Show.
+In 2005, she won a Gold award for her courtyard garden at the Royal Horticultural Society's Chelsea Flower Show.

 Early life

-The eldest child of 1950s rock and roller Marty Wilde (birth name Reginald Smith) and Joyce Baker, who had been a member of the singing and dancing group the Vernons Girls, Kim Smith was born in the West London suburb of Chiswick and attended Oakfield Preparatory School, in the Southeast London area of Dulwich.
+Wilde was born as Kim Smith in the West London suburb of Chiswick, the eldest child of 1950s rock and roller Marty Wilde (birth name Reginald Smith) and Joyce Baker, who had been a member of the singing and dancing group the Vernons Girls.
+She attended Oakfield Preparatory School, in the Southeast London area of Dulwich.
 When she was nine, the family moved to Hertfordshire, where she was educated at Tewin and later Presdales School.
 In 1980, at age 20, she completed a foundation course at St Albans College of Art & Design.
 As Kim Wilde, she was signed to RAK Records by Mickie Most.

 Music career

+Wilde's first professional singing credit was as a backup singer to her brother Ricky's 1972 song "I Am an Astronaut."